Randall Davidson: First World War, 1914–1918

 The outbreak of the First World War was a severe shock to Davidson, who had held that war between Britain and Germany was inconceivable.
 But he was clear that it was a just war in which it was Britain's duty to fight because of "the paramount obligation of fidelity to plighted word and the duty of defending weaker nations against violence".
 He was reconciled to allowing clergy to serve as non-combatants, but not as combatants.

 When a group of theologians in Germany published a manifesto seeking to justify the actions of the German government, Davidson was ready to respond.
-At the government's request he took the lead in collaborating with a large number of other religious leaders, including some with whom he had differed in the past, to write a rebuttal of the Germans' contentions.
-But unlike some of his colleagues in the church, Davidson, in Bell's words, "felt the horror of war too keenly to indulge in anti-German rhetoric".
+At the government's request he took the lead in collaborating with a large number of other religious leaders, including some with whom he had differed in the past, to write a rebuttal of the Germans' contentions but unlike some of his colleagues in the church, Davidson, in Bell's words, "felt the horror of war too keenly to indulge in anti-German rhetoric".
 As The Times put it, "He was never betrayed into the wild denunciations and hysterical approval of war to which some ecclesiastics gave utterance".
 He donated to a fund to help Germans and Austro-Hungarians in Britain, where they were classed as enemy aliens.

 Throughout the war Davidson criticised the use of what he considered immoral methods of warfare by the British side.
 Most of his objections were made privately to political leaders, but some were public, and he was bitterly attacked for them.
 Mews records "hate mail flood[ing] into Lambeth Palace".
 Davidson protested against the false information put out to hide British military reverses, the use of poison gas, the punitive bombing of Freiburg in April 1917 and the targeting of non-combatants.
-In 1916 he crossed to France for an eight-day visit to combatant troops at the front.
+In 1916 he crossed to France for an eight-day visit to combatant troops at the Western front.